A7med23/obsidian-sync/Notes from Misc trading.md

 6) the longer a candle is left a lone and the more the price is above/under it the stronger it gets
 7) always long the final 1m hold and/or the final 1m break

 8) always mark out your ranges, the breaks from highest TFs down
+9) when price is pumping or dumping really hard, mostly you want to take the breaks.
+10) hold levels are very good when youre accuming or distributing or going sideways (because theyre good for the price to use to range) or when theyre the final holds.